 Information you provide us:

-- Link Account: If you book a holiday with us, you will be asked to provide us with your name, address, email address, telephone number, gender, date of birth, interests, cycling experience, dietary requirements and height.
-You will be asked to create an account on The Link, our online booking portal.
+- Link Account: If you book a holiday with us, you will be asked to create an account on The Link, our online booking portal.
+You will be asked to provide us with your name, address, email address, telephone number, gender, date of birth, interests, cycling experience, dietary requirements, and height.
+We will also ask you to provide us with your passport details including your passport number, the country of issue and the expiry date.

 - Holiday Enquiry via Customer Services: You may also be asked to provide information by email or phone if you contact the Marmot Tours Ltd office with an enquiry.

-- Newsletter: If you register to receive our newsletter, you will be asked for your name, email address, mailing address, phone number and other information
+- Newsletter: If you register to receive our newsletter, you will be asked for your name, email address, mailing address, and phone number.

 - Survey: You may be asked for personal information such as name and email address when you complete a survey or competition.

-- Merchandise: If you order a product, such as a trip souvenir, from us, or one of our business partners, you may be asked for your name, address, email address and telephone number.
+- Merchandise: If you order a product from us or one of our business partners, you may be asked for your name, address, email address, and telephone number.

 - Gifts: If you are ordering a product as a gift for another person (such as a holiday voucher), you may be asked for that person’s name, postal address, and phone number in order to enable us to deliver the gift to the recipient.

-However we do ask you to disclose your Date of Birth, your height (should you request to hire a bike), and any dietary information that enables us to ensure your requirements are met during a Marmot Tours holiday.
-You are under no obligation to provide this information, however, in some cases we are not able to guarantee to provide you with a suitably personalised service without this information.
+However, we do ask you to disclose your date of birth, your height (should you request to hire a bike), and any dietary information that enables us to ensure your requirements are met during a Marmot Tours holiday.
+We will also ask you to tell us about current or previous health conditions and also any medication you may be taking, including dosage.
+This is relevant in case you need to go to hospital while you are on holiday with us, when medics may ask for this information.
+You are under no obligation to provide this information.
+However, in some cases, we are not able to guarantee to provide you with a suitably personalised service without this information.

 Information we collect automatically: